JoshTheBlack/SessionNotes/Campaign Log/A Bard's Tale.md

 In Elfsong Tavern, whispers rise,
 Of hidden foes, and dark allies.

-Tarina, spy, with secrets deep,
+From pirates bold and vengeance dire,
-Her life in danger, we must keep.
+With cutthroats fierce, her life the pyre.
 A trap is set, a fight ensues,
-And victory, our strength renews.
+Tarina lives, our strength renews.

-The bathhouse beckons, nymphs in sight,
+The bathhouse beckons, fair yet fell,
-Where evil lurks, in darkest night.
+Where evil lurks, in hidden hell.
 Through secret doors, we make our way,
 To vanquish foes, and seize the day.

-In flooded depths, and chambers grim,
+Through flooded halls, where shadows swim,
 We face our fears, with courage dim.
 The Dead Three's acolytes, we find,
 And with our blades, their souls unbind.